scoutapp/scout-mcp-local/README.md

     - If you are trying this out locally, make sure `monitor: true`, `errors_enabled: true` are set in your config for the best experience
 2. Visit [settings](https://scoutapm.com/settings) to get or create an API key
+    - This is _not_ your "Agent Key"; it's the "API Key" that can be created on the Settings page
+    - This is a read-only key that can only access data in your account
 2. Install Docker.
 Instructions below assume you can start a Docker container

 **The MCP server will not currently start without an API key set, either in the